top of page

 Einar Haugen, Werner Betz ve Uriel Weinreich, ödünçleme çalışmalarının öncü isimleri olarak kabul edilebilir.

-(lit., Einar Haugen, Werner Betz, and Uriel Weinreich can be considered as pioneer names of the studies on borrowing words.)
+(lit., Einar Haugen, Werner Betz, and Uriel Weinreich can be considered the pioneer names of the studies on borrowing words.)

 Hayati Develi, Türk Dili I